konabuta/fta-azure-machine-learning/mlops-JPN/mlops-blog-draft.md

 | ------ | -------------- | ------------- | ----------------------- |
 | <ul><li>Data scientists: siloed, not in regular communications with the larger team<li>Data engineers (_if exists_): siloed, not in regular communications with the larger team<li>Software engineers: siloed, receive model remotely from the other team members</ul> | <ul><li>Data gathered manually<li>Compute is likely not managed<li>Experiments aren't predictably tracked<li>End result may be a single model file manually handed off with inputs/outputs</ul> | <ul><li>Manual process<li>Scoring script may be manually created well after experiments, not version controlled<li>Release handled by data scientist or data engineer alone</ul> | <ul><li>Heavily reliant on data scientist expertise to implement<li>Manual releases each time</ul> |

+#### Azure Machine Learning perspective

+If you use Azure Machine Learning, Compute Instance is a good place to start for your machine learning journey.
+It includes essential python libraries and development tools like JupyterLab, R Studio and VSCode remote development feature.
 <img src="docs/images/level0-azureml.png" width-500 /><br/>

 #### Challenges

 - Platform
-    - Standardize the machine learning platform.
+    - Difficult to reproduce runtime because data scientists create and use their own customized and no shared machine learning service.
-    - Get machines/clusters that have enough power to run machine learning job.
+    - Often compute resources don't have enough power to run job at scale.
-    - Set up code repository.
+    - Assets like train code are not maintained by data scientists.
-- Code Quality
+- Quality
-    - Write code in a way that can be tested and unit test is ready.
+    - No test is configured.
+Or test is not design across the organization.

 #### What's next?

-- Standardize the machine learning platform across organizations and teams.
+- Standardize the machine learning platform across the organizations and teams.
 - Setup code repository.
-- Automate code test.
+- Configure and automate code test against train and score script.
-- Setup data platform.
+- Setup data pipeline to be able to get data easily.

+Next, we will introduce _Level 1 : DevOps no MLOps_

 ---

 ### Level 1 : DevOps no MLOps

+This is a level that data scientists work on a standardized machine learning platform and data pipeline is maintained by data engineers.

+Reproduce the model training is still difficult because machine learning assets like data, python packages are not shared and job denpedencies are maintained by each data scientists (not shared).

 <img src="docs/images/level1.png" width-500 /><br/>